Gabelbombe/azure-containerpipeline/assets/docker-azurecli.md

 ### Creating TLS Certificates and CA

 Nothing new here, we are creating the TLS certificates just like in the GUI buildout...
-I do recommend you to [rtfm](https://wiki.openssl.org/index.php/Manual:Req)
+I do recommend you to [RTFM](https://wiki.openssl.org/index.php/Manual:Req) though as I had multiple _gotchas_ in creating these _both times_ insofar.

 ```bash
 $ cd certs